pixelpusher/liveprinter/reference/Quickstart.md

 If it's a problem with the system, you might have to open the JavaScript console for your web browser.

+There are examples in the editor tab with the arrow to get you started, one of these is this quickstart.

 ### Step 7: Home the axes so the printer knows where the print head is positioned.

-(Do this every time it loses power).
-Set print head temperature to 210 (for PLA) and turn on print head fan:
+Do this every time it loses power!
+Also, it sets the print head temperature to 210 (for PLA) and turn on print head fan:

 ```
 # start 210